 From 1924 to 1943, he created a world of bronze and granite statues comprising 600 figures, each nude and unique.
 Vigeland's sturdy humans capture universal themes of the cycle of life.

 Today Vigeland's park is beloved by the people of Oslo.
 It's both a place to relax...and a place to be inspired.
 Six giants hold a fountain, symbolically toiling with the burden of life, as water — the source of life — cascades steadily over them.

 In clumps of bronze trees, Vigeland takes us through the seasons of life.
 The centerpiece of the park — a teeming monolith of life surrounded by granite groups — continues Vigeland's cycle-of-life motif.
 Vigeland explores a lifetime of human relationships in earthbound groups.
 The figures seem irresistible, as visitors playfully engage with the art.
-Then, at the center, a tangle of figures carved out of a single block of stone rocket skyward.
+Then, at the center, a tangle of figures carved out of a single block of stone rockets skyward.

 I hope you've enjoyed our visit to Oslo.
-Like these Vigeland statues, Oslo itself can inspire us to celebrate life in all its complexity, and embrace it.
+Like these Vigeland statues, Oslo itself can inspire us to celebrate life in all its complexity, and to embrace it.
 Thanks for joining us.
 I'm Rick Steves.
 Until next time...keep on travelin'.

 People who in a thousand years have evolved from fearsome marauding Vikings to people like me [laugh].

 And are generally comfortable, satisfied, pleased with how their leaders spend their money.